spiniza/cyber-proxy/README.md

 First download Python latest verson.
 Now, install pip using `get-pip.py` command. if you already have Python, upgrade it by giving pip command `python -m pip install –upgrade pip` in command prompt.
-Download the Tool, Then open Windows Explorer from there head to Folder path and type `cmd` enter Once CMd pops up Type `pip3 install -r requirements.txt` Now it will install all required module.
+Now, Download the Tool, open Windows Explorer from there head to Folder path and type `cmd` enter Once CMd pops up Type `pip3 install -r requirements.txt` Now it will install all required module.

 ## Documentation